MoogMoonkiki/YoutubePL/README.md

 Include a script containing the class YoutubePL written using Mootools and Google API and you will bind your combobox and a div to the plugin.
 On the same page you can create multiple pleaylist.
+Demo is here: <a href="http://moog.moonkiki.com/MooG/plugin/YoutubePL/youtubePLDemo.html">Demo 1 e 2 of YoutubePL</a>

 How to use
 ----------